tettekete/just-git-add-tests/cat-and-aliens-report.md

 ## Introduction

-For centuries, humanity has been fascinated by the enigmatic nature of cats and the possibility of fiction.
+For centuries, humanity has been fascinated by the enigmatic nature of cats and the possibility of connection that runs deeper than one might initially suspect.
+This document explores the fiction.

 ## Ancient Myths and Legends